 Not quite.

 Data collection is about gathering the information you need.
-Data analytics turns that raw data into actionable insights or visualisations.
+Data analytics turns that raw data into actionable insights or visualizations.
 Whether you need both will depend on the type of data you are collecting.

 For example, if you are onboarding new clients, you don’t need an analytics tool to uncover trends or forecasts in that data.
-But if you’re collecting data around employee engagement, user behaviour, or website views, an analytics tool will provide much-needed context.
+But if you’re collecting data around employee engagement, user behavior, or website views, an analytics tool will provide much-needed context.

-The best data collection tools in 2023
+The best data collection tools you should try

 So now we know what data collection tools are and why they are important, it’s time to look at some specific examples.
 Here are seven of the best data collection tools on the market.